Future Consumer (BOM:533400) Beneish M-Score: 24.95 (As of Jun. 30, 2026)

 An M-Score of greater than -1.78 signals that the company is likely to be a manipulator.

-Beneish M-Score -4.91 no higher than -1.78, which implies that the company is unlikely to be a manipulator.
+Beneish M-Score 24.95 higher than -1.78, which implies that the company might have manipulated its financial results.

 The historical rank and industry rank for Future Consumer's Beneish M-Score or its related term are showing as below: